Sisters on a Train, Ache Magazine

 My sister has just had her third heart surgery.
 She had come from the hospital with my father, who needed to fly off immediately for business.
 I was to be her chaperone.
 I had arrived quite early in the morning to meet them at the Toronto Union Station to take charge of my sister.
 She could not travel by air—the pressure would be dangerous to her lungs, one of which had collapsed during the surgery.

-Or download here.
+Or download for free here.

 Cut You Open, Arc Poetry Magazine